CagriAldemir/react-cache-buster/README.md

 The process works as follows;

-- When you run the build script, the "generate-meta-tag" script writes the current package.json version into meta.json and then the build process continues.
+- When you run the build script, the `generate-meta-tag` script writes the current package.json version into meta.json and then the build process continues.
-- When the client opens the website, the CacheBuster component makes a request to the "/meta.json" file located in the root.
+- When the client opens the website, the CacheBuster component makes a request to the `/meta.json` file located in the root.
 - Although the website is initially loaded via cache, the updated version data is obtained through the request since XHR requests are not kept in the cache.
 - Then, the current version of the cached project is compared with the version received over the request.
 - If it is understood that a new version has been published as a result of this comparison, the whole cache is deleted and the project is reloaded.